Cranberry Glogg

 glogg1

-According to Wikipedia, Glögg is the name of mulled (heated and spiced) wine in Sweden and Iceland; it goes by other similar names in Norway, Denmark, Finland and Estonia, and it is called Gluhwein in German-speaking parts of Europe.
+Glögg is the name of mulled (heated and spiced) wine in Sweden and Iceland; it goes by other similar names in Norway, Denmark, Finland, and Estonia, and it is called Glühwein in German-speaking parts of Europe.

 Historically speaking, mulled wines like Glögg have been enjoyed for centuries, particularly by folks living in cold regions of the world.
 Today, Swedes and other Scandinavian dwellers enjoy Glögg at festive occasions in the weeks leading up to Christmas, and it’s often served with pastries.

-This Cranberry Glögg, which I adapted from this recipe, contains more juice than wine, and you are welcome to swap the proportions.
+This Cranberry Glögg contains more juice than wine, and you are welcome to swap the proportions.
 You can use more wine and less juice, or no juice at all.
-I have some lovely apple brandy from a local winery, so I added a little as glögg recipes do sometimes contain brandy; I’ve also seen ones that contain vodka, rum or aquavit.
+I have some lovely apple brandy from a local winery, so I added a little as glögg recipes do sometimes contain brandy; I’ve also seen ones that contain vodka, rum, or aquavit.

 Note that if you don’t want a very alcoholic drink, you can boil the mixture so that some (or most/all) of the alcohol cooks off.
 Most recipes tell you to keep the temperature very low so this doesn’t happen, but it is up to you.
 If you do want it to be alcoholic but you find that you’ve heated it too much, you can always add a splash of brandy or one of the other forms of alcohol before serving.